 UPCOMING

+Applications are open for this 7-day sesshin, led by Sante Roshi.
+Last date for applications is 21th of March.

 Applications are open for this 4 day sesshin, which will be led by Dharman Sensei.
-Last date for applications is 1 January.

-Applications are open for this 7 day sesshin, which will be led by Sante Roshi.
-Last date for applications is 1 February.
+Last date for applications is 22 April.

 What is Zen?

-The word Zen comes from the Sanskrit word "dhyana" which means concentration and absorption.
+The word Zen comes from the Sanskrit word dhyana which means concentration and absorption.
 In other words, meditation.
-The central aspect of Zen practice is sitting meditation, or zazen.
+The central aspect of Zen practice is zazen (sitting meditation).
 In zazen, we gradually train our minds to be more attentive and present.
 The mind also learns to function in a new way, to let go of old habits, ideas and views about the world, and to be fully present, letting everything be born again in each moment.

 Through the practice of zazen, we can break through our illusions and see reality as it truly is, beyond all concepts.